Azure-Samples/app-service-dotnet-access-key-vault-by-msi-for-web-apps/README.md

 - csharp
 products:
 - azure
-services: App-Service
+extensions:
-platforms: dotnet
+- services: App-Service
-author: yaohaizh
+- platforms: dotnet
 ---

 # Getting started on safeguarding Web app secrets in Key Vault using convenience API #

  Azure App Service basic sample for managing web apps.
   - Create a Cosmos DB with credentials stored in a Key Vault
   - Create a web app which interacts with the Cosmos DB by first reading the secrets from the Key Vault.
       The source code of the web app is located at Asset/documentdb-dotnet-todo-app

 ## Running this Sample ##